 With social media and sites like Facebook, Twitter, Instagram, Pinterest and Google + it’s easier than ever to take a look at an artists portfolio and also see what their customers have to say about them.

-5. Try and find the cheapest
+5. Don’t try to find the cheapest artsit

-No seriously DON’T try and find the cheapest!
+Seriously DON’T try and find the cheapest!

 Ever heard of the phrase “cheap and nasty“?
 This saying almost always applies when tattoos are involved.
 Expect to pay a premium price for a premium piece of art.